-In addition, the Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2020 by 13 December 2024 ('the backstop date').
+In addition, the Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2021 by 13 December 2024 ('the backstop date').
 The backstop date has been put in law with the purpose of clearing the backlog of historical financial statements.
 The Authority is required to approve their accounts following the conclusion of the elector period and the audit, in advance of the backstop date.
 The Authority approved its accounts on 28 April 2025.

-We have not been able to obtain sufficient appropriate audit evidence to conclude that the Authority's financial statements for the year ended 31 March 2020 as a whole are free from material misstatement.
-We were also unable to obtain sufficient appropriate evidence for the corresponding figures as we issued a disclaimer of opinion on the financial statements for the year ended 31 March 2019.
-We were unable to obtain sufficient, appropriate audit evidence in these areas:
+We have not been able to obtain sufficient appropriate audit evidence to conclude that the Authority's financial statements for the year ended 31 March 2021 as a whole are free from material misstatement.
+We were also unable to obtain sufficient appropriate evidence for the corresponding figures for the same reason.

+In addition, we issued a disclaimer of opinion on the financial statements for the year ended 31 March 2019 as we were unable to obtain sufficient, appropriate audit evidence in these areas: